 Time-of-use metering requires the install of a smart meter.
-These meters measure how much electricity the home uses throughout the day, which allows utilities to charge/pay customers different rates based on their time of use/ generation.
+These meters measure how much electricity the home uses throughout the day, which allows utilities to charge or pay customers different rates based on their time of use or generation.

 Value of Solar Tariff

 Value of Solar Tariff (VOST) uses an algorithm to find the value of each watt of solar.
 The utility then pays this rate to the solar customer for their excess energy.

 Excess generation is the extra electricity that a solar system produces during the day.
 If a customer has a solar backup system, they can store this excess electricity for later use.

 Net Metering in San Antonio